mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 # 2022-07-04 22:42:25 matt-sosnas-test-bucket
 ```

-#### Upload files
-Let's now create a file and upload it to our bucket.
+We can now create a file and upload it to our bucket.
 To keep things simple, we'll just create a file straight from the command line by piping a string into a file with `echo` and `>`.
 We'll then upload the file with `aws s3 cp <source> <destination>`.

 {% include header-bash.html %}
 ```bash